Hazelwood Cemetery

-In memory of the 13 victims of disastrous bushfires in 1944.
+In memory of the 13 victims of disastrous bushfires in 1944

-In memory of the 13 victims of disastrous bushfires in 1944.
+In memory of the 13 victims of disastrous bushfires in 1944

-are purchased in perpetuity with no time limit or
+Burial plots and Remembrance Garden niches are purchased in perpetuity with no time limit or extra payments for extensions on sites.

 Cemetery Avenue Hazelwood, between what was the Hazelwood Power Station and the Hazelwood Pondage.
 This section of road is known as the Yinnar Road.
-Entry via the black SECURITY GATES on Cemetery Avenue.
+Entry via the black security gates on Cemetery Avenue.

 From Morwell turn right off Monash Way towards the Hazelwood Power Station.
 Continue on Brodribb Road past the Power Station then turn right onto Cemetery Avenue.
 Proceed through security gates, turn right at the end of the road and enter via the granite Memorial Gates on Cemetery Avenue.